stephenrkeller/Ecological-Genomics/Spring_2020/SRKeller_PBIO381_2020_online_notebook.md

 1. Review read trim and QC processing from last week -- questions?
 2. Look at characteristics of the P. abies reference genome -- stats and discuss
-3. Set up mapping of exome capture reads to reference -have students work on their assigned pops
+3. Set up mapping of exome capture reads to reference
+	- have students work on their assigned pops
-	-try coding one line at a time in outside text editor, with copy/paste to coimmand-line to check -once checks look good, have them assmeble into full bash script -review use of `screen` command to run process in backgroun with no hangup
+	- try coding one line at a time in outside text editor, with copy/paste to coimmand-line to check
+	- once checks look good, have them assmeble into full bash script
+	- review use of `screen` command to run process in backgroun with no hangup
-4. Look at some of the previously mapped bam files with `samtools tview` -discuss sam/bam format
+4. Look at some of the previously mapped bam files with `samtools tview`
+	- discuss sam/bam format
-	-look at read coverage and MAQ
+	- look at read coverage and MAQ
-5. Discuss need for dealing with genotype uncertainty in downstream analyses -introduce concepts from Nielsen 2011 (Nat.
+5. Discuss need for dealing with genotype uncertainty in downstream analyses
+	- introduce concepts from Nielsen 2011 (Nat.
 Rev. Genet.)
-	-focus on genotype likelihoods; use tools from ANGSD
+	- focus on genotype likelihoods; use tools from ANGSD

 Work to get ready:

 * How many contigs in the reduced P. abies reference?
 What is their size distribution?
 Their N50?

-* Found this handy one-liner for calculating contig size in a multi-fasta file"
+* Found this handy one-liner for calculating contig size in a multi-fasta file:

 ```
 cat ../../ReferenceGenomes/Pabies1.0-genome_reduced.fa | awk '$0 ~ ">" {print c; c=0;printf substr($0,2,100) "\t"; } $0 !~ ">" {c+=length($0);} END { print c; }' >../../Pabies1.0-genome_reduced_contigsizes.txt
 ```

 * Reduced ref stats:
-	-Total size = 668,091,227 bp (668 Mbp).
-Compare to total P. abies genome size of 19600 Mbp (reduced = 3.4% of full) -N contigs = 33,679
+	- Total size = 668,091,227 bp (668 Mbp).
+Compare to total P. abies genome size of 19600 Mbp (reduced = 3.4% of full)
+	- N contigs = 33,679
-	-N50 = 101,375 bp
+	- N50 = 101,375 bp

 ------